Skip to main content

 Results

-1. Identification of the parameters to be measured and the appropriate sensors associated with each parameter, through the development of a database and sensor report associated with the chosen data and monitoring.
+• Identification of the parameters to be measured and the appropriate sensors associated with each parameter, through the development of a database and sensor report associated with the selected data and monitoring.

-2. Classification of the energy needs of photovoltaic installations and irrigation systems through a report on the energy feasibility and irrigation systems used.
+• Classification of the energy requirements of photovoltaic installations and irrigation systems through an energy feasibility report and the irrigation systems used.

 Contact information

-• Coordinator name: CLUSTER OF RENEWABLE ENERGY AND ENERGY SOLUTIONS IN CASTILLA Y LEÓN (CYLSOLAR)
+• Coordinator/entity name: CLUSTER OF RENEWABLE ENERGY AND ENERGY SOLUTIONS IN CASTILLA Y LEÓN (CYLSOLAR)

 • Postal address: Calle Kripton 18, 47012 Valladolid